benm4ckenzie/assignment-one/README.md

 ## Credits

 ### Content

-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The music video for the 'Video' section of the website was copied from [YouTube](https://www.youtube.com/watch?v=NCtzkaL2t_Y).
+- The music for the 'Music' section of the website was taken from my own collection.

 ### Media

+- The photo used for the 'Home' section of the website was obtained from [Front Porch](https://frontporch.club/galleries/poster-and-beatles-black-white-tumblr.html).
+- The photo used for the 'About' section of the website was obtained from [Consequence of Sound](https://consequenceofsound.net/2017/04/previously-unreleased-version-of-the-beatles-sgt-peppers-lonely-hearts-club-band-unearthed-from-the-vaults-listen/).
+- The photo used for the 'Video' section of the website was obtained from [SiriusXM](http://blog.siriusxm.com/from-yesterday-to-now-9-beatles-songs-that-are-often-overlooked/).
+- The photo used for the 'Music' section of the website was obtained from my own collection.
-- The photos used in this site were obtained from ...
+- The photo used for the 'Contact' section of the website was obtained from [All4Prints](http://all4prints.com/en/portraits-iconic/1604-the-beatles-abbey-road.html).

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from my Father, an avid Beatles fan, who exposed me to they music from a young age.
+And, as a result, I became a fan, too.
 # assignment-one